Introduction

 Recent Examples of Stricter EU Food Safety Regulations:

-• Maximum Residue Levels (MRLs): The EU has revised and tightened MRLs for various and contaminants in food products, reflecting growing concerns about their potential health and environmental impacts.
+• Maximum Residue Levels (MRLs): The EU has revised and tightened MRLs for various pesticides and contaminants in food products, reflecting growing concerns about their potential health and environmental impacts.

-• Food Contact Materials (FCMs): New regulations have been introduced to the use of certain chemicals in FCMs, such as bisphenol A (BPA), due to potential health risks.
+• Food Contact Materials (FCMs): New regulations have been introduced to control the use of certain chemicals in FCMs, such as bisphenol A (BPA), due to potential health risks.

 The Talent Gap in Food Safety Management

 Surveys conducted by industry associations consistently highlight the difficulty of finding and retaining qualified professionals.
-The European Federation of Food Science and Technology (EFFoST), for instance, has identified a skills gap in food safety management as a key concern for the industry [4].
+The European Federation of Food Science and (EFFoST), for instance, has identified a skills gap in food safety management as a key concern for the industry [4].

 The impacts of staff and skills shortage for food businesses: